-The Commission recently adopted essentially the same policy framework for RECs, stating that the sale of RECs bundled with wholesale power is subject to FERC's jurisdiction under section 205.
-161 The Commission concluded that its section 205 jurisdiction extends over the wholesale energy portion of the transaction, as well as the REC portion of a bundled transaction, regardless of whether the contract price was explicitly allocated between the energy and REC products.
+The Commission recently adopted essentially the same policy framework for RECs, stating that the sale of RECs bundled with wholesale power is subject to FERC's jurisdiction under section 205.1544 The Commission concluded that its section 205 jurisdiction extends over the wholesale energy portion of the transaction, as well as the REC portion of a bundled transaction, regardless of whether the contract price was explicitly allocated between the energy and REC products.
 The Commission further ruled that, if the prices paid for wholesale power and RECs are negotiated as a package in a "bundled" transaction, it has jurisdiction over the sale of RECs even if the sale of RECs and the power sale are the subject of separate agreements.
-Conversely, the Commission found that when an unbundled REC transaction is independent of a wholesale electricity transaction, the unbundled REC transaction cannot affect wholesale electricity prices, and the charge for the unbundled RECs is not subject to FERC's section 205 jurisdiction as a charge in connection with a wholesale sale of electricity.
+Conversely, the Commission found that when an unbundled REC transaction is independent of a wholesale electricity transaction, the unbundled RECs is not subject to FERC's section 205 jurisdiction as a charge in connection with a wholesale sale of electricity.